Food, and especially nutrients, are essential for the body to function properly. They provide fuel for our cells and, therefore, our organs.

 - Cinnamon : protection of gastric and intestinal functions

-- Clove : fights against bloating and stomach aches
+- Clove : fights bloating and stomach aches

 - Pepper : stimulates the secretion of gastric juices

-Tip #5 – Limit the consumption of ultra-processed products
+Tip #5 - Limit your consumption of ultra-processed products

-Ultra-processed products refer to all industrial products which have undergone several transformations, whether chemical or physical.
-These products are heavily criticized because they often have a fairly long list of ingredients with significant added additives.
-Consumed in high doses, these products can alter the microbiota by causing inflammation of the intestine and colon which can spread to the body.
-Indeed, the entry of compounds toxic to the body will alter the intestinal barrier made up of microorganisms, guardians of our health.
-This can ultimately cause intestinal hyperpermeability , causing various digestive, immune and metabolic disorders.
+Ultra-processed products refer to all industrial products that have undergone several transformations, whether chemical or physical.
+These products are strongly criticized because they often have a fairly long list of ingredients with a significant addition of additives.
+Consumed in high doses, these products can alter the microbiota by causing inflammation of the intestine and colon that can spread throughout the body.
+Indeed, the entry of toxic compounds into the body will alter the intestinal barrier composed of microorganisms, guardians of our health.
+This can, over time, cause intestinal hyperpermeability , which leads to various digestive, immune, and metabolic disorders.

-Our nutrition advice : Avoid consuming this type of product too regularly so as not to overload the body.
-Looking at ingredient lists can be an indicator of processing that is more or less harmful to the body.
-You simply need to look at the product package and determine if the list of ingredients is too long (more than 10 ingredients) and if it contains too many unknown names with the presence of codes like EXXX, relating to additives.
+Our nutritional advice : Avoid consuming these types of products too regularly to avoid overloading your body.
+Looking at ingredient lists can be an indicator of whether the product is being processed in a way that is more or less harmful to your body.
+Simply look at the product packaging and determine if the ingredient list is too long (more than 10 ingredients) and if it contains too many unfamiliar names with the presence of codes like EXXX, relating to additives.

 Sources :